Kubernetes Developer Workshop

 architecture diagram

-Notice we have two public IPs, the LoadBalancer service type is not an instruction to Azure to deploy an entire Azure Load Balancer.
-Instead it’s used to create a new public IP and assign it to the single Azure Load Balancer (created by AKS) that sits in front of the cluster.
-We’ll refine this later when we look at setting up an ingress.
+Notice we have two public IPs, but not two Azure Load Balancers.
+The LoadBalancer service type is not an instruction to Azure to deploy an entire Azure Load Balancer.
+Instead it's used to create a new public IP and assign it to the single Azure Load Balancer (created by AKS) that sits in front of the cluster.
+We'll refine this later when we look at setting up an ingress.